 What does the law do?
 Act 135 prohibits tobacco use and the use of tobacco substitutes such as e-cigarettes, on all public school grounds and at school sponsored functions.
 This moves Vermont closer to having 100% tobacco-free school grounds, 100% of the time, and sends the message that tobacco use is unacceptable in environments that foster positive youth development.
 Act 135 also expands protections for youth in licensed childcare facilities by prohibiting the use of tobacco products and tobacco substitutes on indoor and outdoor premises at all times.
 For registered family child care homes, the law bans the use of tobacco and tobacco substitutes when children are in care, and requires that parents be notified if smoking occurs in the home at other times.

 Why is it important?
-Prior to this law there were many inconsistencies with tobacco-free policies in Vermont schools and, according to the Centers for Disease Control & Prevention's 2012 School Health Profiles, only 55 percent of Vermont secondary schools prohibited tobacco use at all times and in all locations.
-Act 135 creates one policy for the entire state.
-It applies to public school grounds and school-sponsored functions, regardless of whether children are present, and includes everyone, not just students.
-Including tobacco substitutes such as e-cigarettes in the law protects children from a quickly emerging and unregulated product.
-Youth are at increasing risk for using e-cigarettes, and from 2011 to 2012 e-cigarette use more than doubled among U.S. middle school and high school students.
-For child care facilities, Act 135 provides stronger protections for Vermont's youngest and sends a strong message that secondhand smoke is an unacceptable risk to children.
+This law created consistent tobacco-free policies and protections in Vermont.
+Act 135 created one policy for the entire state, including schools.
+According to the Centers for Disease Control & Prevention (CDC) 2022 School Health Profiles, 100% of Vermont schools prohibited tobacco use for students, and 99% prohibited tobacco use for faculty/staff and visitors.
+Compliance applies to public school grounds and school-sponsored functions, regardless of whether children are present, and includes everyone, not just students.
+Including tobacco substitutes such as ecigarettes in the law protects children from high nicotine, flavored and unregulated products.
+Youth are at increasing risk for using e-cigarettes, with 2021 data showing 16% of Vermont high school students using electronic vapor products during the last 30 days.
+One in 20 middle school students used an electronic vapor product (EVP) during the past 30 days.
+For childcare facilities, Act 135 provides strong protections, from home-based care to preschool through high school.

 What can you do to help?
 Inform the community, especially parents and school staff, of the dangers of both secondhand smoke and youth initiation.
 Act 135 equally protects every child at every public school.
-Tell parents that they have a right to know if smoking is occurring in a registered family child care home, and they should ask if smoking occurs on the property.
+Tell parents that they have a right to know if smoking is occurring in a registered family childcare home, and they should ask if smoking occurs on the property.